S-P-ring/EventSystem/README.md

 - virtualenv venv to create your new environment (called 'venv' here)
 - source venv/bin/activate to enter the virtual environment
 - pip install -r requirements.txt to install the requirements in the current environment

-1.Don't forget to create migrations and apply them(in particular, to generate a table of tokens) <br />
-2.Create a user, then sign in to create a token <br />
-3.After that you can use this user to send post requests <br />